lsst-sssc/DP1_example_notebooks/README.md

-# DP1_example_notebooks
+# SS_example_notebooks
-Example DP1 notebooks made by SSSC members for the SSSC and community to share
+Example Rubin data notebooks made by SSSC members for the SSSC and community to share